-- \\ When a horse is running laboured and tired, it means that the horse is struggling to maintain its speed and stamina due to fatigue or exhaustion.
-Here are some additional points that can help define when a horse is running laboured and tired: - The horse's movements may become slower, less fluid, and less coordinated as it tries to conserve energy. - Breathing may become more rapid and shallow, and the horse may start to pant or wheeze as it tries to take in enough oxygen to sustain its exertion. - The horse's muscles may become tense and rigid, making it harder for the horse to move with ease and fluidity. - The horse may start to stumble, trip, or lose balance more frequently, increasing the risk of injury or accidents. - The horse may show signs of mental and emotional fatigue, such as lethargy, apathy, or disinterest in its surroundings.
+- When a horse is running laboured and tired, it means that the horse is struggling to maintain its speed and stamina due to fatigue or exhaustion. - The horse's movements may become slower, less fluid, and less coordinated as it tries to conserve energy. - Breathing may become more rapid and shallow, and the horse may start to pant or wheeze as it tries to take in enough oxygen to sustain its exertion. - The horse's muscles may become tense and rigid, making it harder for the horse to move with ease and fluidity. - The horse may start to stumble, trip, or lose balance more frequently, increasing the risk of injury or accidents. - The horse may show signs of mental and emotional fatigue, such as lethargy, apathy, or disinterest in its surroundings.